TYPES OF REMOVABLE RETAINERS

 If you have had orthodontic treatment to realign or straighten your teeth, retainers are the important next step to protect your investment in your smile.

-Your dentist will advise you on which one is right for you but it helps to have an idea of the different types of retainers to inform your discussion.
+Your dental health professional will advise you on which one is right for you but it helps to have an idea of the different types of retainers to inform your discussion.

 Why do I need a retainer?